TanvirArjel/EFCore.GenericRepository/README.md

 1. This library can be run on any .NET Core or .NET application which has .NET Standard 2.0 and .NET Standard 2.1 support.

-2. It’s providing the Generic Repository through Unit of Work pattern.
+2. It’s providing the Generic Repository with and without Unit of Work pattern.

 3. It has all the required methods to query your data in whatever way you want without getting IQueryable<T> from the repository.